 Your Airstream is equipped with two tanks for LPG (Liquid Petroleum Gas).
-LPG burns with a clean blue flame and produces more heat than natural gas.
+LPG burns with a clean blue flame.
 There are two basic types of LPG in common usage: Butane and Propane.
-Butane is widely used where temperatures are normally above freezing the year round and Propane is used where subfreezing temperatures are common, since Butane freezes at 32°F as compared to -40°F for Propane.
+Butane is widely used where temperatures are normally above freezing the year round and Propane is used where subfreezing temperatures are common, since Butane freezes at 32° as compared to -40° for Propane.
 All of the orifices in your Airstream LPG appliances are of the universal type which will burn either fuel.

 How long a full tank of gas will last is dependent on usage.
 In cold weather when you are using the furnace, large amounts of hot water, and are doing extensive cooking, you will naturally use more than you will in warm weather when you may do limited cooking.
-On the average, with normal cooking and other appliance use, you can probably count on three weeks service from each 30-lb. tank.
+On the average, with normal cooking and other appliance use, you can probably count on three weeks service from each 28-lb. tank.

-The Excella is equipped with an Automatic Gas Regulator.
+The Excella is equipped with an automatic gas regulator.
 Both tanks are connected to this regulator and are turned on.
 Gas is drawn from only one tank at a time and when the tank being used is depleted the regulator automatically switches to the full tank.
 An indicator on the regulator points toward the tank being used to give you a visual reminder when one tank is empty.
-Additionally a tank gauge is on each tank indicating fuel level.
+Note: The tank in use is not completely empty until the red warning flag is fully visible in the indicator window.
 The empty tank can be removed for refilling without disturbing the tank being used.

-Simply close the tank valve, disconnect it, have it filled and reconnect.
+Simply close the tank valve, disconnect it, have it refilled and reconnect.